mcdougallab/pipeline/README.md

   - `browse_fields` -- optional, defaults to all
   - `pipeline_review_buttons` -- list of buttons and their properties for review queues;
     from our experience, we recommend including at least reject, accept, and discussion queues.
+    (This list is also used for the "Review" menu.)

     Example: